Kotlin/kotlin-frontend-plugin/README.md

 ## webpack configuration customization

-To customize webpack coniguration, you can apply additional scripts by placing them in the directory `webpack.config.d`.
+To customize webpack configuration, you can apply additional scripts by placing them in the directory `webpack.config.d`.
 The scripts will be appended to the end of config script.
 Use number prefix to change order (it is very similar to UNIX rc.d config directories)

 Sample structure: